Aidymouse/Hexfriend/README.md

 # Hexfriend
 A friendly online hexmapper - you can find it at https://www.hexfriend.net

 Hexfriend is a tool for building hexmaps for D&D type games.
-It seeks to be as friendly and usable as possible.
+It aims to be as friendly and usable as possible.

 ### Meat and Bones
 Hexfriend is built with Svelte and PIXI and some quite messy typescript.